danieletallo/unipr_mop/README.md

 - **ClientHTTP**: Handles HTTP communication between microservices.
 - **Repository**: Manages data access and interactions with the database.
 - **Shared**: Includes shared components, DTOs, and utilities.

+Added **Kafka** for asynchronous communication.
+Created 2 topics:
+"order-created": Produced by OrdersService and consumed by PaymentsService and by WarehouseService.
+"payment-status-changed": Produced by PaymentsService and consumed by OrdersService and WarehouseService.